pirsch-analytics/docs/content/api-sdks/api.md

 ## Keeping a Session Alive

 This endpoint is used to *manually* keep sessions alive.
-A session will usually be reset if no request (hit or event) is sent within a 30 minute timeframe.
+A session will usually be reset if no request (hit or event) is sent within a 30-minute timeframe.
 This feature can be used to extend a session indefinitely.
 It's not recommended to use this for regular websites, but can be useful to track apps or other custom build software.

 **Example request**